BTBlueTiger/QuestPDF.Pieces/README.md

-# QuestPDF.Pieces
+# 📄 QuestPDF.Pieces

-A modular and extensible PDF document generator built on top of [QuestPDF](https://www.questpdf.com/).
+**Composable, reusable building blocks for beautiful PDF documents using [QuestPDF](https://www.questpdf.com/).**

+> Build dynamic PDFs like you build UI — with components.

+---

+## 🚀 Overview

+**QuestPDF.Pieces** is a lightweight, flexible framework built on top of [QuestPDF](https://www.questpdf.com/), designed to streamline PDF generation by introducing reusable "pieces" (components) that encapsulate layout logic and promote clean, modular code.

+Whether you're generating invoices, reports, proposals, or forms, this library helps you structure your documents using a familiar and maintainable approach.

+---

-## Features
+## ✨ Features

-- Component-based PDF layout
+- ✅ Abstract base classes for structured PDF sections and components
+- 🔄 Reusable and composable PDF pieces (e.g., headers, footers, tables, etc.)
-- Easy integration with QuestPDF
+- 🧩 Works seamlessly with QuestPDF’s fluent API
-- Clean, extensible interfaces

-## License

-This project is open-source under the MIT License.

-Note: This package depends on QuestPDF, which uses the [BSL-1.1 license](https://www.questpdf.com/license.html) for commercial use.
+- 🛠️ Clean architecture for building PDF UIs
+- 💡 Developer-friendly, extensible, and easy to test

+---